Alums to address Auburn Class of '20

 Since joining Amazon in 1999, Clark has served as a general manager of a fulfillment center, vice president of Global Customer Fulfillment and vice president of North America Operations.

-Clark, a 1996 Auburn graduate in music education, spent a year as a junior high school band director in his native Orange Park, Florida, before attending the University of Tennessee to pursue a Master of Business Administration in logistics and transportation.
+Clark, a graduate in music education, spent a year as a junior high school band director in his native Orange Park, Fla., before attending the University of Tennessee to pursue a Master of Business Administration in logistics and transportation.

 Forehand was inducted into the Alabama Business Hall of Fame in 2019, the Auburn University Entrepreneurship Hall of Fame in 2018, the Pi Kappa Phi Fraternity Hall of Fame in 2004, the State of Alabama Engineering Hall of Fame in 2001 and was named the Auburn University Industrial Engineering Outstanding Alumnus in 1995.

-Auburn’s spring commencement ceremonies will be held in the Auburn Arena at 10 a.m., 2 p.m. and 6 p.m.
-Saturday, May 2, and 1 p.m. and 5 p.m.
-Sunday, May 3.
-A complete schedule and additional information are available on the commencement website.
+Auburn’s spring commencement ceremonies will be held in Auburn Arena at 10 a.m., 2 and 6 p.m.
+May 2, and 1 and 5 p.m.
+May 3.
+A complete schedule and more information are available on the commencement website.

 Post a comment as